Vinay876/cjobs/Readme.md

         Added backend for  register (using twilio and mongoose) Created pages for jobs, internships and trainings and but added nothing to them

-    ->Fifth Commit - 24-04-2022
+    ->Fifth Commit - 23-04-2022
         Created page for  login
+        Added backend for  login (using twilio and mongoose) Change Header also
+        Add things to homepage (just top headings)

+    ->Sixth Commit - 24-04-2022
+        Created page for  contact
-        Added backend for  login (using twilio and mongoose) Created pages for jobs, internships and trainings and but added nothing to them Change Header also
+        Added backend for  contact (using twilio and mongoose) Created pages for jobs, internships and trainings and add some things Change responsive Header also
-        Add things to homepage
+        Add things to homepage (popular cities, advantages,etc.)